Wilhelman/Gunbird_P01/README.md

 ### Gamepad:

-- Move: Joystic and directional bottons
+- JOYSTIC AND DIRECTIONAL BUTTONS: Move
-- A: Shoot and select character
+- SHOOT AND SELECT CHARACTER: A
-- B:Boomb
+- BOOMB: B
-- START: Start game
+- START GAME: START

 ## Changelist of all previous versions